cofinalsubnets/lisa/readme.md

 - `(\ a0 ... an x) = (lambda (a0 ... an) x)` however many arguments and one expression
 - `(\ a b . (a b)) = (lambda (a . b) (a b))`  vararg syntax

-`.` in the vararg syntax is a normal symbol with no special meaning elsewhere (there are no pair literals). calling a function with extra arguments is ok (not enough is an error).
+calling a function with extra arguments is ok (not enough is an error).

 ## some predefined functions / macros
 some of these are primitives in lips.c and some are defined in